 - 10.14.1.
 Fusion is a Keyword referring to an activated ability where the character with that ability and another specified character(s) are put as markers, and a specified character(s) is put on the stage.
 This Keyword is not an ability per se, and has no meaning in terms of effects. - 10.14.1.1.
-Usually, this ability refers to - "ACT [Put (Character A) from your stage face up underneath this card as a marker] Search your deck for up to one (Character B), put it on this card's stage position, put this card and all markers underneath this card face up in any order underneath (Character B) as markers, and shuffle your deck." - 10.14.1.1.1 If, for any reason, Character B is not put on the stage, since the portion "put Character B on this card's stage position, put this card and all markers underneath this card face up in any order underneath Character B as markers" is not executed, the execution of the effect ends in the state where Character A is put as a marker of the character possessing the Fusion ability.
-Even in this case, the deck must be shuffled.
+Usually, this ability refers to

+"ACT [Put (Character A) from your stage face up underneath this card as a marker] Search your deck for up to one (Character B), put it on this card's stage position, put this card and all markers underneath this card face up in any order underneath (Character B) as markers, and shuffle your deck.". - 10.14.1.1.1.
+If, for any reason, Character B is not put on the stage, since the portion "put Character B on this card's stage position, put this card and all markers underneath this card face up in any order underneath Character B as markers" is not executed, the execution of the effect ends in the state where Character A is put as a marker of the character possessing the Fusion ability.

-- 10.14.1.1.2.
-If the character possessing the Fusion ability already has markers, those markers also become markers of Character B. - 10.14.1.1.2.1 If Character A has any markers, they are put into the owner's waiting room at the instance when the cost is paid (3.7.3.2).
+- Even in this case, the deck must be shuffled - 10.14.1.1.2.
+If the character possessing the Fusion ability already has markers, those markers also become markers of Character B - 10.14.1.1.2.1 If Character A has any markers, they are put into the owner's waiting room at the instance when the cost is paid (3.7.3.2).
 Those markers do not become markers of the character possessing the Fusion ability or of Character B. - 10.14.2.
 All abilities written as "ACT Fusion (Text)" are abilities possessing the Keyword "Fusion". - 10.14.3.
-"When you use "Fusion"" refers to "When a card you are the master of is put on the stage by "Fusion"".
+"When (player) uses "Fusion"" refers to " when a character is placed on the stage from any zone by the effect of an ability that possesses the Keyword "Fusion"".